heidihuang-wav/quartz/content/Everything I know about fitness & nutrition.md

 Resource: https://www.reddit.com/r/nutrition/comments/bb90l0/most_accurate_bmrtdee_calculator/
 - Calculate your BMR using an online BMR calculator
 - Calculate your TDEE using the Harrison-Benedict equation (https://www.youtube.com/watch?v=5u4tpODih2s - Will Tennyson's video)
-- For weight loss: eat 300-500 cal fewer than your TDEE
+- For moderate weight loss: eat 300-500 cal fewer than your TDEE
 # Cardio
 ## Tips
 Make cardio fun for *you*.
-There is a lot of room to do introduce variety to your cardio workouts: swimming, biking, hiking, playing basketball, dancing, etc.
+There is a lot of room to do introduce variety to your cardio workouts: dancing, swimming, biking, hiking, boxing, etc.

 If you look hard enough, there will be an activity you enjoy.
 Find what it is and do it.
 Find other people who enjoy the same activity and do it together.